burlachenkok/burtorch/README_2_EXTRA_TOOLS.md

 All automatically generated documentation will be located in `./burt/scripts/doxygen/generated`

-To clean the folder with automatically generated documentation please execute:
+To clean the folder with automatically generated documentation, please execute:

 ```bash
 cd ./burt/scripts/doxygen